gprasad09/Apache-Spark-Cluster-Project/README.md

 ## Description

 This repository contains instructions to install ApacheSpark cluster using docker containers.
-Following sections explains steps to build the Apache Spark cluster using this repository.
+Following sections explain steps to build the Apache Spark cluster using this repository.

 ## How to run